 Female Reproductive System - Ovary: Structure, Function

-The ovary is a necessary reproductive organ responsible for the production of eggs and secretion of hormones.
-A study regarding its structure and function is necessary to apprehend its role within the female reproductive system.
+The ovary is a necessary reproductive organ responsible for the production of eggs and the secretion of hormones.
+Knowing its structure and function is necessary to understand its role within the female reproductive system.

 The structure of the ovary is described below: